6.4. Analysis of evaluation results#

 6.4.2.3.
 ANOVA#

 When comparing multiple data sets at the same time, analysis of variance (ANOVA) can be interpreted as a generalization of the t-test.
-It tries to explain phenomenons in the data by assigning them to different sources of variation.
-Say if we observe differences between methods A and B, but know that some listeners have taken the test in the morning and others in the evening, we can analyse whether the difference is due to the the time of day or due to inherent differences in A and B.
+It tries to explain phenomena in the data by assigning them to different sources of variation.
+Say if we observe differences between methods A and B but know that some listeners have taken the test in the morning and others in the evening, we can analyze whether the difference is due to the time of day or due to inherent differences in A and B.

 6.4.2.4.
 Correlation tests#

-Often two data sets are correlated.
-For example, if we analyse the fundamental frequency and intensity of a speech signal, we probably find that shouted speech has a high intensity and fundamental frequency, whereas silent speech has low intensity and a low fundamental.
+Often, two data sets are correlated.
+For example, if we analyze the fundamental frequency and intensity of a speech signal, we probably find that shouted speech has a high intensity and fundamental frequency, whereas silent speech has low intensity and a low fundamental.
 To check whether two data sets indeed have a meaningful correlation, we use correlation tests.
 The two most common correlation tests are

 • Pearson correlation coefficient (PCC), which essentially fits a linear regression line through the data, such that we can then use the t-test to determine whether the thus-explained data is significantly different from the original.
 In other words, the Pearson correlation coefficient assumes a linear correlation between variables.